Coordinate35/ngx_http_conf_debug_module/design.md

    by upstream and has no extendibility.
 2. Reusing current Nginx response editing ability is the best choice.

+If a request match a normal prefix mode location, such as "location / {}", "blank" will be set as variable's value because some middleware will remove the header when its value is "".

 User must use "add_header" directive to add debug message in response header.
 Header add by user is recommended to start with: X-Conf-Debug-.
 For example: